Yunos Yusof

 Haji Mohammad Yunos bin Haji Mohammad Yusof is a Bruneian former national football player and current futsal coach.
 He was once a goalkeeper renowned for his superb agility and dexterity during his time with the Brunei representative team playing in the Malaysia leagues, and he ended his career on a high by winning the 1999 Malaysia Cup.

 Playing career

 National career

 Yunos joined the national representative team in 1985, replacing Ali Ismail, who had retired from football at the age of 25.
 He began a 15-year rivalry with the much taller goalie Ibrahim Abu Bakar, frequently trading places in the well-supported Brunei team for many years to come in the M-League.

 After helping Brunei achieve a record highest position of third in 1998, Yunos lost his place to Ibrahim after Mick Jones took over from David Booth midway through the 1999 season.
-Nevertheless, he is remembered today as a member of the Brunei team that won the Malaysia Cup in the same year, and it was the perfect opportunity to end what was a long and arduous career.
+In the same year, the Brunei team won the Malaysia Cup which served as Yunos's opportunity to end his long career.